ossentoo/samples/Flowers/readme.md

 A standalone xaml Xamarin sample that uses the [Mvvmlight](https://mvvmlight.codeplex.com/SourceControl/latest) framework.

+This solution has been opened and saved with Visual Studio 2017.

 I've added some Xamarin UITests that were started from the [Xamarin Test Recorder] (https://www.xamarin.com/test-cloud/recorder) and have been refactored a little.
 [Here's another link](https://developer.xamarin.com/guides/testcloud/testrecorder/?ide=vs/).